sdaitzman/gulp-browser/README.md

     });
 ```

-> **Note:** Be aware of how gulp-src creates values of file.base and file.path since that is important to the require statements.
+> **Note:** Be aware of how gulp.src creates values of file.base and file.path since that is important to the require statements.